chrissns/chrissns/README.md

 [![GitHub Badge](https://img.shields.io/badge/-GitHub-222222?style=for-the-badge&labelColor=black&logo=GitHub&logoColor=efefef)][website]

 ### Quote
 > "Be a yardstick of quality.
-Some people aren’t used to an environment where excellence is expected." — Bill Gates
+Some people aren’t used to an environment where excellence is expected." — Steve Jobs

 [website]: https://github.com/tea418pot